mikeguardiola/azure-network-protocols/README.md

 <img src="https://imgur.com/YTCMudt.png"/>
 </p>
 <p>
 Next, we are going to initiate a perpetual ping from VM1 to VM2.
-In Powershell, type "ping 10.0.0.5 -t".
-This will cause VM1 to ping VM2 nonstop.
+In Powershell, type "ping 10.0.0.5 -t" and hit enter.
+You can now observe that this will cause VM1 to ping VM2 nonstop.
 </p>
 <br />